History of cricket to 1725: Religious issues

-The Sidlesham case is the first of several 17th century cricket references, until the Restoration in 1660, arising from Puritan disapproval of recreational activity, especially on Sundays.
 Puritan interference had become enough of a problem by 1617 for James I to issue the Declaration of Sports (also known as The Book of Sports) which listed the sports and recreations that were permitted on Sundays.
 Cricket is not mentioned.
 Initially, the declaration was effective in Lancashire only, partly as a reaction to Puritan suppression there of certain activities which were pursued by the Roman Catholic gentry.
-In 1618, the declaration was issued nationally and then reissued by Charles I in 1633.
+In 1618, the declaration was issued nationally, and then reissued by Charles I in 1633.
 Sunday amusements were strongly opposed by the Puritans.

-The declaration had limited success until the Civil War began in 1642.
-The Puritans were by then in control of Parliament which closed the theatres and issued sanctions against other recreational activities although, again, there was no mention of cricket except when individual players were accused of "breaking the Sabbath".
-The Declaration of Sports manuscript was publicly burned by order of the Puritan Parliament in 1643.

 In 1622, several parishioners of Boxgrove, near Chichester, were prosecuted for playing cricket in a churchyard on Sunday, 5 May.
-There were three reasons for the prosecution: one was that it contravened a local bye-law; another reflected concern about church windows which may or may not have been broken; the third was that a little childe had like to have her braines beaten out with a cricket batt!
-The latter reason was because the rules at the time allowed the batsman to hit the ball twice and so fielding near the batsman was very hazardous, as the incidents involving Jasper Vinall and Henry Brand would drastically confirm.
+There were three reasons for the prosecution: one was that it contravened a local bye-law; another reflected concern about church windows which may or may not have been broken; the third was expressed as:

+A little childe had like to have her braines beaten out with a cricket batt.

+The latter reason was because the rules at the time allowed the batter to hit the ball twice, meaning that he could actually chase the ball after hitting it once and try to hit it again, either to score more runs or to prevent a fielder from catching it.
+That being so, fielding near the batter was very hazardous, as two fatalities would drastically confirm.
 In 1628, an ecclesiastical case related to a game at East Lavant, also near Chichester, being played on a Sunday.
 One of the defendants argued that he had not played during evening prayer time but only before and after.
-It did him no good as he was fined the statutory 12 pence and ordered to do penance.
+His defence was dismissed, and he was fined the statutory 12 pence and ordered to do penance.
 There are three further references before the Civil War.
 In a 1636 court case concerning a tithe dispute, a witness called Henry Mabbinck testified that he played cricket "in the Parke" at West Horsley in Surrey.
-Another ecclesiastical case recorded parishioners of Midhurst, Sussex, playing cricket during evening prayer on Sunday, 26 February 1637 (i.e., Julian date).
+Another ecclesiastical case recorded parishioners of Midhurst, Sussex, playing cricket during evening prayer on 26 February 1637 Old Style (8 March 1638 New Style).
 In 1640, Puritan clerics at both Maidstone and Harbledown, near Canterbury, denounced cricket as "profane", especially if played on Sunday.

-When the English Civil War began in 1642, the Long Parliament banned theatres, as they had met with Puritan disapproval.
-Although similar action would be taken against certain sports, there is no evidence of cricket being prohibited.
-Except that players must not "break the Sabbath", references to the game before and during the Commonwealth suggest that it was approved; and Cromwell himself had been a player as a young man.
+When the Civil War began in 1642, the Long Parliament banned theatres, which had met with Puritan disapproval.
+For the same reason, sanctions were issued against other recreational activities, including certain sports, and the Declaration of Sports manuscript was publicly burned by order of the Puritan Parliament in 1643.
+Except that it must not be played on Sundays, references to cricket before and during the Commonwealth suggest that it was otherwise approved.
+Oliver Cromwell, now Lord Protector of the Commonwealth, had himself been a player as a young man.